andymadge/andymadge.github.io/_posts/2008-09-22-dos-equivalent-to-grep.md

   - Computers
   - Windows
 ---
 In Unix you can pipe the output of a command into the GREP command in order to only display the lines that contain a required string.
-This is means you don&#8217;t have to scroll through pages of output to find the bit you&#8217;re interested in.
+This is means you don't have to scroll through pages of output to find the bit you're interested in.
 The DOS equivalent of GREP is FIND:

 <pre>Searches for a text string in a file or files.